Minnesota Avenue Line

-The Capitol Heights–Minnesota Avenue Line, designated Route V2, V4, were daily bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station of the Blue and Silver Lines of the Washington Metro and Anacostia station (V2) or Navy Yard–Ballpark station (V4) of the Green Line of the Washington Metro.
-The line ran every 12–24 minutes during the day and 20–40 minutes at all other times.
-Trips took roughly 45–50 minutes to complete.
+The Minnesota Avenue Line, designated Route C31, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Capitol Heights station of the Blue and Silver Lines of the Washington Metro and Navy Yard–Ballpark station of the Green Line of the Washington Metro.
+The line runs every 8–12 minutes during the day and 16–20 minutes during late nights.
+Trips takes roughly 60 minutes to complete.

 Background

-Routes V2 and V4 provided service between Capitol Heights station and Anacostia station (V2) or Navy Yard–Ballpark station (V4).
-These routes connected Northeast residents to Southeast from Benning Heights.
-Routes V2 and V4 originally operated out of Southern Avenue Annex until its closure in June 2024.
-Routes V2 and V4 operated at Shepard Parkway full-time while Andrews Federal Center operated them part-time.
+Route C31 provides service between Capitol Heights station and Navy Yard–Ballpark station.
+This route connects Northeast residents to Southeast from Benning Heights.
+Route C31 operates out of Shepard Parkway.

 History

 Routes V2 originally operated by the Washington Railway & Electric Company under the Capitol Heights–Anacostia Line running between Capitol Heights and Anacostia.
 Route V4 also operated under the Washington Railway & Electric Company under the Capitol Heights-Navy Yard Line between Capitol Heights and Navy Yard.
 Both lines would later be acquired by Capital Traction Company and were converted into buses on May 1, 1949.
 Both lines were later acquired by WMATA on February 4, 1973.

 V2 had a prior incarnation as the 4th Street Line under the Washington Railway & Electric Company but was later replaced by the M2.
 V4 also had a prior incarnation as the S. Washington-Ridge Rd. under the Capital Traction Company but was later consolidated.

 V6 was discontinued and replaced by the V4 on January 22, 1984.

 Route V4 originally operated until the 1990s when they were replaced by the Minnesota Ave-M St Line on December 28, 1991.